refmitchell/framework-for-steering-circuits-software/README.md

 ```$ python sim.py```

-This will produce a file `uniform_network_tracks_0.3.png` in the plots subdirectory
+This will produce three files `model_tracks.png`, `antimodel_tracks.png`, and `stepped_model_tracks.png` in the plots subdirectory.
-which should be identical to the random walk figure in the paper.
-It is also possible
+The first two are the random walk simulations for the rule-following and rule-breaking circuits respectively, the last is the continuous turn simulation.
-to modify these simulations by modifying the parameters in the code.
+It is also possible to modify these simulations by modifying the parameters in the code.

 ## Contact
-Any queries about the code are welcome.
+Any queries about the code or manuscript are welcome.
 Please use the correspondence address in the manuscript or contact me here directly.